dreamcat4/docker-images/headphones/README.md

 You will use headphone's web interface to specify it's settings.
 Main settings seem to be written to the file `/config/config.ini`.
 Which can be backed up / restored by using docker's build context and the `ADD` command.

-### Media folders
+### Map your Media folder to the /downloads volume

 Headphones may be given read-only access to your top-level media folder.
-From there, you should grant write access in 2 subfolders of your main `/media` folder:
+It should be bind:mounted to `/downloads`.
+You may selectively grant write access in subfolders of that folder.
+Depending upon your configuration.

 It may help if the source + destination paths are are inside the same mountpoint.
 To avoid lots of copying large files across different drives.
 And that is the reason we mount the parent folder `/media` into a docker volume.